Click here for the home page

 Yaroslav the Wise.

 The eighteen years in which Yaroslav ruled alone (1036-54) are regarded as the peak of Kievan Russian civilization.
 Yaroslav promoted peace by marrying a Swedish princess, giving two sisters to the monarchs of Poland and Byzantium, and marrying three daughters to the kings of Norway, Hungary, and France.
-The Cyrillic alphabet was introduced from Bulgaria, and within a few years the Kievan literacy rate had risen to a higher level than most of Medieval Europe; Yaroslav's daughter Anna was able to sign her name to the marriage contract while her bridegroom, Henry I of France, could only make an "X".
+The Cyrillic alphabet was introduced from Bulgaria, and within a few years the Kievan literacy rate had risen to a higher level than most of Medieval Europe; Yaroslav's daughter Anna was able to sign her name to the marriage contract in Cyrillic as Anna Regina (Anna the Queen), while her bridegroom, Henry I of France, could only make an "X".
 Every manner of artisan was brought to Kiev, adding beautiful new buildings while Kiev grew into an impressive city of 80,000 people, as big as Paris was at that time.
 Whereas Vladimir I had been content to build a single church in Kiev, Yaroslav built churches all over the country, including the first Russian cathedrals in Kiev and Novgorod.

 Most important of all, Yaroslav wrote down Russia's first law code.
 It is here more than anywhere else that one can see the differences between the Kievan state and more recent Russian governments.
 The law code of Yaroslav was the most enlightened and humane of medieval times; there was no death penalty, and all but the most serious crimes were punished by fines (a reflection of early Russia's preoccupation with commerce).
 Government was formally described as a mixture of three kinds: autocracy, aristocracy, and democracy.
 The Grand Prince's power was limited to handling justice and defense; in all other affairs he could be vetoed by the Duma, an advisory councils of boyars, or hereditary nobles.
 All other free men had a voice of their own in the Veche, an assembly that met in every town to handle local affairs.
 All of the Veche's decisions, however, required a unanimous vote to pass, leading to violent meetings that often got nothing done.